ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 itself.
 Because the contents of the quote are signed inside the TPM, any external modification (including reformatting to a different data format) after measurements have been taken will be detected as tampering.
-An unbroken chain of trust is essential to ensuring that blocks of code that are taking measurements have been verified before execution (see {{RIV-Attestation-Model}}.
+An unbroken chain of trust is essential to ensuring that blocks of code that are taking measurements have been verified before execution (see {{RIV-Attestation-Model}}).

-Requiring results of attestation of the operating software to be signed by a key known only to the TPM also removes the need to trust the device's operating software (beyond the first measurement; see below); any changes to the quote, generated and signed by the TPM itself, made by malicious device software, or in the path back to the Verifier, will invalidate the signature on the quote.
+Requiring measurements of the operating software to be signed by a key known only to the TPM also removes the need to trust the device's operating software (beyond the first measurement in the RTM; see below); any changes to the quote, generated and signed by the TPM itself, made by malicious device software, or in the path back to the Verifier, will invalidate the signature on the quote.

 A critical feature of the YANG model described in {{I-D.ietf-rats-yang-tpm-charra}} is the ability to carry TPM data structures in their native format, without requiring any changes to the structures as they were signed and delivered by the TPM.
 While alternate methods of conveying TPM quotes could compress out redundant information, or add an additional layer of signing using external keys, the implementation MUST preserve the TPM signing, so that tampering anywhere in the path between the TPM itself and the Verifier can be detected.

+{: #mitm}
 ## Prevention of Spoofing and Man-in-the-Middle Attacks

 Prevention of spoofing attacks against attestation systems is also important.
 There are two cases to consider:

-* The entire device could be spoofed, that is, when the Verifier goes to verify a specific device, it might be redirected to a different device.
+* The entire device could be spoofed.
+If the Verifier goes to appraise a specific Attester, it might be redirected to a different Attester.
 Use of the 802.1AR Device Identity (DevID) in the TPM ensures that the Verifier's TLS or SSH session is in fact terminating on the right device.

 * A compromised device could respond with a spoofed Attestation Result, that is, a compromised OS could return a fabricated quote.